Greece – Hellas

 History of Greece

-The whole of modern European civilisation – and, to a certain extent, non-European civilisation too – is based on ancient Greek culture.
+The whole of modern European civilization – and, to a certain extent, non-European civilization too – is based on ancient Greek culture.
 Without a knowledge of ancient Greek history we cannot understand many of the institutions of later times – art history, architectural styles, the theatre, modern political, scientific and other terms.
 The ancient world, in all its multiformity, emerges at every step of social and private life.

-The Greek and Roman civilisation form some of the most glorious pages of world history.
+The Greek and Roman civilization form some of the most glorious pages of world history.
 Greek culture is astoundingly wide-ranging and varied.
-The basic features of the monuments of Greek civilisation are innovation, depth of feeling, simplicity and harmony of form and content.
-Ancient Greek thinkers, artists and scientist, with their works which “still afford us artistic pleasure and in a certain respect count as a norm and as an unattainable model” (Karl Marx), set their seal on the struggle of the ideas, emotions and ideals of their time.
+The basic features of the monuments of Greek civilization are innovation, depth of feeling, simplicity and harmony of form and content.
+Ancient Greek thinkers, artists and scientists, with their works which “still afford us artistic pleasure and in a certain respect count as a norm and as an unattainable model” (Karl Marx), set their seal on the struggle of the ideas, emotions and ideals of their time.
 This is why Classical Greek works, the monuments of ancient art and artistic creativity, are still vital to our age, the age of financial globalization and the crisis of capitalism.

 In Philosophy, as in as in so many other spheres, we are compelled to return again and again “to the achievements of that small people whose universal talents and activity assured it a place in the history of human development that no other people can ever claim… the manifold forms of Greek philosophy contain in embryo, in the nascent state, almost all later modes of outlook on the world” (Engels).